dipshikha-das/docker-env-blueprints/README.md

 ## Setup Instructions

 ### Environment Setup
+> [!IMPORTANT]
+> The current stable version and actively maintained branch of the repository is the **`ros-any`** branch.
+Please ensure you are using this branch for your setup.
+Other branches may contain experimental or in-progress features.

 1. Clone the repository to your local machine:

     ```bash
     git clone <repository-url>
+    git checkout ros-any
     cd docker-env-blueprints
     ```
 ### Package Dependent Setup